Repositories

 RequestCriteria is a standard Criteria implementation that enables filters to be applied to the repository based on parameters sent in the request.
 It allows for dynamic searches, data filtering, and query customization.

-To utilize RequestCriteria, you need to apply it to the repository.
+To use RequestCriteria, you need to apply it to the repository.

 Apiato provides two methods, addRequestCriteria